Beadlam

 The name Beadlam derives from the plural form of the Old English bōðl meaning 'a dwelling'.

 The village is unusual in that it is directly joined onto another village, Nawton, and is commonly given the name Nawton Beadlam.
-The village has a secondary school Ryedale School and Nawton, the village it is attached to, has a primary school, Nawton Primary School.
+The village has a secondary school, Ryedale School, and Nawton has a primary school, Nawton Primary School.

 The village has a fish and chip shop, which is popular with the students returning from Ryedale School, and a bus stop operated by the East Yorkshire bus service which provides connections to most of North Yorkshire including major cities and coastal towns in the area including York, Scarborough and Bridlington.